drzobin/ddmail_webapp/README.md

 Main web application for the ddmail project.

 # What is ddmail
-ddmail is a e-mail system/service that prioritize privacy and security.
+DDMail is a e-mail system/service that prioritize privacy and security.
 A current production example can be found at www.ddmail.se

 # Operating system
 Developt for and tested on debian 12.